 The bridge, adjacent to the busy downtown intersection and for more than a hundred years one of the only ways to travel south, is the oldest stone arch bridge in North America.

+It features locally brewed ales, friendly waitstaff, lots of locals, and really excellent fried clams, also harvested locally.
+And is also the site of a pivotal scene in my book.
 My protagonist walks and runs on Labor in Vain Road.
 She finds someone near death from a drug overdose just over the Labor in Vain Creek Bridge.
 According to legend, probably true, when the Ipswich River silted up, locals would try to row up the river, but at about the point when they encountered the creek, they realized they were "laboring in vain."

 Lauren walks in the historic cemetery.

+She watches an antique boat shop burn down.
+Her friend lives in a house built in the 1700s.
 The next book in the series already features Crane Beach and the Crane mansion, a stately residence that sits atop a hill overlooking the beach.
 It involves a real-life conflict between the Feoffees of Little Neck and the local School Committee.
 Stay tuned!

 What is your favorite locale-as-character?